tayapro/wizy/README.md

 ### F10 Game page - alphabet buttons

-Alright, so everything is working smoothly with the live blocks animations, but what about the letter buttons? <br >
+Alright, so everything works smoothly with the life blocks animations, but what about the letter buttons? <br >

 With them, it's a bit simpler - when each button is pressed, it undergoes a small transformation.
 After that, the button becomes inactive, the color of the letter changes to a more muted shade, and pressing it is then blocked.